 Use wire – You can take wires and shape them to the contours of your horse’s back, and make note of the distance between each wire.
 For the rock, lay the wire 4” off the spine, approximately where the tree bars will sit.
-When you place the wires under a saddle you are considering purchasing, you must pay special attention as to where exactly they sit on that saddle.
-The angle in relation to the rock in each area is very important.
+When you place the wires under a saddle you are considering purchasing, you must pay special attention to where exactly they sit on that saddle.
+The angle of the rock in each area is very important.
 If a horse has a deeper pocket behind one, whither find a saddle you can shim on that side, so the saddle sits level.

 Saddle placement – Ensure the saddle is placed in the proper spot.
 Placing the saddle too far forward will turn a perfectly fitted saddle into one that does not fit.